Vamshihari/linkedin/frontend/README.md

 # folder structure
  contains two folder i.e front end part and server backend part.

- assets contains images.
+assets contains two CSS filesfront.css and reg.css

- MyComponent folder contain all the JS Components which can be reusable.
+Component folder contain all the JS Components which can be reusable.